top of page

 Screenshots

-Digital clutter affects stress too.
+Digital clutter affects stress, too.

 • Remove one item that brings negative emotions